-Health & Safety Code Section 40703 states that the district must consider, and make public, "the cost-effectiveness of a control measure."
-The proposed revisions to Rule 202 regarding improved clarity and the repeal of the compression ignition engine exemption are not included in a Clean Air Plan control measure.
-Therefore, it is not necessary to calculate the cost-effectiveness of the proposal.
+Health & Safety Code section 40703 states that the district must consider, and make public, "the cost-effectiveness of a control measure."
+The proposed revisions to Rule 202 regarding improved clarity and the repeal of the compression ignition engine exemption are for the purpose of implementing the ATCM rather than the Clean Air Plan.
+Further, this measure is not a Clean Air Plan control measure.
+Therefore, Section 40703 is inapplicable.

 Health & Safety Code § 40920.6(a) requires an analysis of the incremental cost-effectiveness of potential control options for measures imposing BACT or for feasible control measures.
-Since

-Rule 202 does not establish a requirement for BACT and is not a control measure, no analysis of incremental cost-effectiveness is required.
+Since Rule 202 does not establish a requirement for BACT and is not a control measure, no analysis of incremental cost-effectiveness is required.

-Comparison to Existing Federal, State, and Local Requirements
+Comparison to Existing Federal, State, and Local Requirements:

-Health and Safety Code Section 40727.2(a) requires the APCD to identify all existing federal, state, and local air pollution control requirements that apply to the same equipment or source category as the rule proposed for adoption or modification by the Air Pollution Control District.
+Health and Safety Code section 40727.2(a) requires the APCD to identify all existing federal, state, and local air pollution control requirements, including emission control standards for best available control technology, that apply to the same equipment or source category as the rule proposed for adoption or modification by the Air Pollution Control District.